Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

     airflow_sensor_poke_interval = "60:int"
     ```

 Because Airflow executes the application code in a different directory, you must make sure that all the files used by the application are accessible by the Airflow worker.
 We can configure the path to the application by specifying its absolute path or relative to the Airflow folder.
-The default path is `./dags/taipy/app`.
+The default path is "" (empty string), which implies that the absolute path of the running application will be used.

 === "Python configuration"